HichamAgueny/cuFFT/cuFFTOpenACC.md

 In general, the implementation of an FFT library is based on three major steps as defined below:

--Creating plans (initialization).
+- Creating plans (initialization).

--Executing plans (create a configuration of a FFT plan having a specified dimension and data type).
+- Executing plans (create a configuration of a FFT plan having a specified dimension and data type).

--Destroying plans (to free the ressources associated with the FFT plans).
+- Destroying plans (to free the ressources associated with the FFT plans).

 These steps necessitate specifying the direction, in which the FFT algorithm should be performed: forward or backward (or also inverse of FFT), and the dimension of the problem at hands as well as the precision (i.e. double or single precision); this is in addition to the nature of the data (real or complex) to be transformed.